Dog breeds that are good with children

 Some of the most popular, family-friendly dog breeds include:

-Golden Retriever: Confident, smart, kind, loyal and patient, Retrievers love playing with children, but they do need lots of exercise and outdoor space.
+Golden Retriever: Confident, smart, kind, loyal and patient, Golden Retrievers love playing with children, but they do need lots of exercise and outdoor space.

-Labrador Retrievers: Known for their sweet temperaments, Labrador Retrievers have been amongst the most popular dog breeds for decades.
+Labrador Retrievers: Known for their sweet temperaments, Labrador Retrievers have been among the most popular dog breeds for decades.
 They need a lot of exercise to prevent weight gain.

 Bulldogs: For those looking for a less energetic dog, Bulldogs are loyal and relaxed making them calm companions for families.